Your Body

 Disclaimer

-The Kushal website and services offers health, fitness and nutrition related suggestions for informational purposes only.
-The information provided does not replace professional medical advice, diagnosis or treatment.
-If you have concerns about your health, you should always consult with a physician or other health-care professional.
+Kushal's website provides health, fitness, and nutrition recommendations for informational purposes only.
+The information provided is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+If you have any health concerns, you should always check with your healthcare provider.